CamiloYaya-dev/cheater_detector/README.md

     The information in this flag can be verified with the player_counts.json, repeat_offender_players.json, and suspicious_matches.json files.

+    Suppose there are 20 people in a lobby, and a game is created in which 4 players are randomly selected to participate.
+The chance of the exact same combination of players (regardless of order) being repeated in another game is extremely low.
+Specifically, the probability of this same combination of 4 people being repeated is 1 in 4845, or approximately 0.02064%.

+    If you play 1000 games, in the same 20-person lobby, the expected number of times a specific combination of 4 players will be repeated is also very low, around 0.21 times.
+This means that on average you might not see any repetition, but if you do, it would be a fairly rare situation.

+    That's why this flag is so important, because it detects irregularity in the same combination of players (collusion).

 ## GRATITUDE

     Finally, I would like to thank anyone who has seen my code, it is free to use, you can do with it whatever you like, I know that the code may have many improvements, errors, etc... however, it is what I was able to do in a couple of hours, I hope that if someone finds it useful, they can improve it in terms of loading times and perhaps detect more irregularities, everything I do and do not do, has always been and will be to help the beautiful Habbo community, thank you for reading and using my code.